IGLU: The Integrated Gaussian Linear Unit Activation Function: Formulation

 \section{\iglu Formulation}

 Activation functions enable neural networks to learn non-linear representations, and their mathematical structures determine gradient flow, optimization stability, and representational capacity.
-In this section, we formulate the proposed \iglu activation function and demonstrate how it generalizes \relu and \gelu.
-We then analyse the theoretical implications of our proposed activations.
+In this section, we formulate the proposed \iglu activation function and demonstrate how it closely relates to \relu and \gelu.
+We then analyze the theoretical implications of our proposed activations.
 Finally, we derive a rational approximation to \iglu and offer a further connection between \relu and itself.